Ashley Corker: Northampton Town

 On 11 July 2011, he signed a one-year contract for Northampton Town following a successful trial.

 On 6 August 2011, he made his debut for Northampton Town against Accrington Stanley, starting at left back.
 He was subbed off after 86 minutes for Bas Savage.

 On 10 August 2011, he completed a full match for Northampton Town in the team that knocked-out Championship side Ipswich Town 2–1 at Portman Road in the League Cup first round.

 On 31 January 2011 Corker and teammate Paul Walker were released by mutual consent from the Cobblers.

 Cambridge United

 Corker signed for Conference National side Cambridge United on 21 March 2012 until the end of the season.
 On 1 May 2012 it was announced that due to agreement between the player and U's boss Jez George Corker would not be taking up the one-year contract extension offer to remain at the U's for the 2012–13 season and he would be leaving the Abbey Stadium outfit with immediate effect.

 Whitby Town

 In September 2012, Corker joined Northern Premier League side Whitby Town.

 Perth Soccer Club

 On 10 April 2013, Corker joined Football West Premier League side Perth Soccer Club.

 Joondalup City Football Club

-in 2022, Ash Corker joins State League Division Two side Joondalup City under the management of head coach Bradley Hayward.
+in 2022, Ash Corker joins State League Division Two side Joondalup City under the management of head coach Louis Barker who has had champions league experience.